 RENO, Nev.
-(KOLO) - A Washoe Valley man has been convicted of multiple counts of sexual assault on a child.
-He will be sentenced January 30, and he faces life in prison.
+(KOLO) - A Washoe Valley man has been sentenced to life in prison after being convicted of multiple counts of sexual assault on a child.

 Goepner was arrested in October 2016 after an investigation by the Washoe County Sheriff’s Office Crimes Against Persons Unit.

 The case began patrol deputies responded to a report of a sexual assault and met met with a 16-year-old victim and several of her family members and friends.
 The girl reported she had been sexually abused by Goepner since age 8 and that she had recently disclosed that abuse to others.

 Based on interviews with the victim and witnesses, as well as evidence collected from Goepner's home, investigators determined Goepner had been sexually assaulting the victim for more than eight years.
 The Washoe County District Attorney's Office says Goepner forced the girl to perform sexual acts on multiple occasions and threatened her so she wouldn't tell.